 The Razer Naga Pro has an excellent build quality.
 It's made out of solid matte plastic, and even though the scroll wheel wobbles slightly, it's hardly noticeable and wobbles a lot less than the Razer Naga Trinity.
 The virgin grade PTFE feet are of great quality and the mouse glides around smoothly.

 The Razer Naga Pro has a very comfortable right-handed design.
 It's made for a palm or claw grip due to its tall back, and most people should feel comfortable using it, except those with small hands.
 The two and six-button panels have a nice, textured grip, but the 12-button panel doesn't.
 It also has a pinky rest and feels much like the Razer Naga Trinity.
+If you're interested in a similar MMO gaming mouse with a rest for your pinky and your thumb, check out the Redragon M913 Impact Elite.

 Those with small or extra large-sized hands may have a hard time reaching all of the side buttons while using a palm grip.